chikechris/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+Session helps to validate and keep track of users as they log in from the server.
 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+Bcrypt helps to store passwords by hashing strings over as a password.
+Hashing uses encrpytion to desgiuse the plain tet sent by the user.
 - [ ] What does bcrypt do to slow down attackers?
+Bcrypt hashes the password a stipulated number of times that attackes do not have knowlegde of.
+Each round is computationally expensive and slows down attackers
 - [ ] What are the three parts of the JSON Web Token?
+Header, payload. and signature

 ## Minimum Viable Product